pimolo/homeplay/README.md

 - And an another with a web browser.
 Even Internet Explorer.
 8. Uh.
 No.
 - A random hand.

+## CONTRIBUTING
+We'll use Git Flow.
+So if you want to make a change, please fork homeplay, create a feature/* branch from develop, and ask your pull request from it :)

 ## LICENCE
 MIT :) So you can chew it, drink it, bite it, love it, or throw it away, as long as you want, but with love and respect.
 Please.